Looking for a Charles alternative?

 - One-click zero-configuration interception: see & rewrite HTTPS instantly, with no global CA certificates required

-- Precisely targeted interception: capture traffic from just one browser window, without interfering with (or having to filter though) traffic from the rest of your machine
+- Precisely targeted interception: automatically capture traffic from just one browser window, without interfering with (or having to filter though) traffic from the rest of your machine

 - Android integration for apps and mobile browsers, including automated setup, per-app interception, and system-level certificate injection for complete visibility into emulators and rooted devices